PASOK: Under KINAL (2017–2021)

 On 2 July 2018, The River left KINAL.
 On 20 January 2019, DIMAR also left KINAL due to its position of supporting the Prespa agreement.
 On 1 June 2019 former PASOK leader Evangelos Venizelos left KINAL, accusing Gennimata of turning the Movement into "SYRIZA's tail".

 KINAL increased its obtained seats in the 2019 Greek legislative election compared to Democratic Alignment, becoming Greece's third-largest party or coalition and securing 22 seats in the Hellenic Parliament.
 Following the election, KINAL positioned itself into opposition to the new Mitsotakis Government.

 Gennimata died on 25 October 2021 at the Evangelismos Hospital in Athens from cancer.

 Elections for the new leader took place in December 2021, with the main candidates being Andreas Loverdos, Nikos Androulakis, and George Papandreou.
-Nikos Androulakis was elected to lead the KINAL and PASOK on 12 December 2021.
+Nikos Androulakis was elected to the leadership of both KINAL and PASOK on 12 December 2021.

+Return of PASOK

-On 9 May 2022 the alliance was rebranded "PASOK – Movement for Change" (PASOK-KINAL) and became a political party and absorbed the original party incarnation.
-The old PASOK symbol (the green sun) was restored soon after that.
+On 9 May 2022, the alliance was rebranded back to "PASOK – Movement for Change" (PASOK–KINAL) after an internal party referendum, becoming a political party in its own right and absorbing the original party incarnation.
+The old PASOK emblem (the green sun) was restored soon after that.

+In the May 2023 election, PASOK–KINAL managed to increase both its vote percentage by 3.36% and its share of seats in the Hellenic Parliament from 22 to 41.
+This increase, in combination with the electoral decline of Syriza, has raised hopes among members that the party would regain its former status as the largest opposition party.

+In the 2024 European Parliament election, even though the party managed to come first in Lasithi and Heraklion, PASOK eventually came in third place, recording a 12,79% vote share.
+The failure to capitalize on SYRIZA's further decline led a number of MPs and elected officials, including Haris Doukas and Pavlos Geroulanos to call for an election to replace Nikos Androulakis as party leader.
+The first round of the PASOK party election is planned to take place on 6 October 2024 while the second round is said to take place on 13.

+In November 2024, the party became the official opposition following a series of defections from SYRIZA.

+Popular culture

+According to several communication experts, the frequently heard phrases "PASOK Era" and "PASOK Years" have been identified and penetrated into the collective subconscious with times of prosperity and abundance of goods and money, mainly from European subsidies but also the increase of the living standards, before the economic and debt crisis of 2009.
+This has led to the creation of several memes comparing what a situation with PASOK would be like and how it is now.